8go/matrix-commander/README.md

                         room alias, room creator, etc. for one or multiple specified rooms.
 The included room 'display name' is also referred to as 'room name' or incorrectly even as room title.
-If one or more room ids are given, the room informations of these rooms will be fetched.
+If one or more room are given, the room informations of these rooms will be fetched.
 If no room is specified, the room information for the default room configured for matrix-commander is
                         fetched.
+Rooms can be given via room id (e.g.
+                        '\!SomeRoomId:matrix.example.com'), canonical (full)
+                        room alias (e.g. '#SomeRoomAlias:matrix.example.com'),
+                        or short alias (e.g. 'SomeRoomAlias' or
-As response room id, room display name, room canonical alias, room topic, room creator, room encryption are printed.
+                        '#SomeRoomAlias').
+As response room id, room display name, room canonical alias, room topic, room creator, and room encryption are printed.
 One line per room will be printed.
-Do not confuse this option with the options ' --get-display-name' and '--set-display-name', which
+Since either room id or room alias are accepted as input and both room id and room alias are given as output, one can hence use this option to map from room id to room alias as well as vice versa from room alias to room id.
+Do not confuse this option with the options '--get-display-name' and '--set-
-                        get/set the user display name, not the room display name.
+                        display-name', which get/set the user display name, not the room display name.
   --has-permission HAS_PERMISSION [HAS_PERMISSION ...]
                         Inquire if user used by matrix-commander has permission for one or multiple actions in one or